In this document we show how to add internal boundaries and create connections among them in 2D unstructured meshes with oomph-lib

 case, they must be close enough in order to allow the connection.
 The tolerance values are tolerance_for_vertex_connection

-= for the TriangleMeshPolyline
+= TriangleMeshPolyline

 case and tolerance_for_zeta_connection

-= for the TriangleMeshCurviline
+= TriangleMeshCurviline

 case.
 One can explicitly define the allowed tolerance by adding an extra argument when using the methods connect_initial_vertex_to_polyline